Engee documentation

 model_data = engee.run( "neural_regression_multilayer" );

 The model returns us a matrix of matrices.
-You can fix this with canvas blocks, or you can implement your own variant of the function flatten:
+You can fix this by using canvas blocks, or you can implement your own version of the function. flatten:

 In [ ]: